Why Digital Ally Inc. (DGLY)’s Most Recent Report Reveals Some Hints About Its Future

 DGLY’s Market Performance

-DGLY stocks went up by 18.02% for the week, with a monthly jump of 2.01% and a quarterly performance of -22.81%, while its annual performance rate touched 137.37%.
-The volatility ratio for the week stands at 8.46% while the volatility levels for the past 30 days are set at 8.22% for Digital Ally Inc..
-The simple moving average for the period of the last 20 days is 12.43% for DGLY stocks with a simple moving average of -17.63% for the last 200 days.
+DGLY stocks went down by -11.33% for the week, with a monthly drop of -4.26% and a quarterly performance of -40.98%, while its annual performance rate touched 95.65%.
+The volatility ratio for the week stands at 7.54% while the volatility levels for the past 30 days are set at 8.21% for Digital Ally Inc..
+The simple moving average for the period of the last 20 days is 2.42% for DGLY stocks with a simple moving average of -25.95% for the last 200 days.

 Analysts’ Opinion of DGLY